 Turnaround targets for 'no additional investigation' cases

-20. Our turnaround target for 'no additional investigation' cases is ten working days from the receipt of the complaint to notification of the decision.
+20. Our turnaround target for 'no additional investigation' cases is 15 working days from the receipt of the complaint to the day on which we close the case.

 'No additional investigation after Council decision' cases